 - i.
 Business owners can subscribe to receive notifications about their entities. - ii.
 Subscribers receive notices when a form has been filed, when the entity's status changes, and when the entity's periodic report or renewal is due. - iii.
-While text notifications are currently only available for new limited liability companies (LLCs) formed after January 13, 2021, the Department of State is working on increasing access to this tool as part of its broader project to improve and update the online business filing system. - c.
+Currently, filers can sign up for text notifications when initially registering a limited liability company (LLC) formed after January 13, 2021 and also when filing a periodic report (renewal) for any type of reporting entity.
+The Department of State is working on increasing access to this tool as part of its broader project to improve and update the online business filing system. - c.
 Costs: Low to no cost. - d.
 Benefits: May decrease the "hijacking" type of business identity theft.